-Below is a video that sums it up and shows this skill being taught with some games!
+Here is a video that sums it up and shows this skill being taught with some games!

 2. Floating on the back

-To teach floating on their back, place your child’s head on your shoulder at or above the water (you can go down a bit once they’re comfortable).
+To teach floating on their back, place your child’s head on your shoulder at or above the water.
+You can go down a bit once they’re comfortable.
 Encourage their arms down by their sides and not up and grabbing your hands or face!